Student Loan Debt: How to get rid of them quickly and painlessly

 Check and see if your company offers any Loan Repayment Assistance Programs (LRAPs).
 This is a newer benefit that some companies are offering to help gain and retain employees.
 If you’re current company doesn’t offer a LRAP, maybe it’s time to research companies that do and consider a career move.

 Also, some employers offer help with financial services as a benefit.
 Take advantage and talk to a financial adviser to figure out what your options are to get these loans paid off quickly.

 By creating smaller milestones, you can use this to keep you motivated and ensure you keep on track.
 Break up your goals by percentage amounts or by individual loans.
 Every time you reach a milestone, make sure to celebrate in some way.
 It’s a great way to help you keep going, and recognize your progress!

 Use a debt repayment tracker printout to help you keep a visual reminder.
 Put it in a place where you’ll see it often and it’ll remind you of your goals.
 It’s a great way to keep your motivation up and watch your debt shrink.
 You can download one here:

 Find a side hustle that fits your schedule and use it to earn extra money.
-You can do anything from online surveys to walking dogs to picking up extra overtime at your current job.
+You can do anything from online surveys to DoorDash to picking up extra overtime at your current job.
 For more ideas on side hustles, check out:

 - How to Make Money Online: 50+ Brilliant Ways to Make Side Money Now